askimed/nf-test/docs/assertions/libraries.md

     ├── hello_2.nf
     ├── hello_2.nf.test
 └── lib
     └── MyWordUtils.groovy
 ```

-The default location is `tests\lib`.
+The default location is `tests/lib`.
 This folder location can be changed in nf-test config file.

 It is also possible to use the `--lib` parameter to add an additional folder to the classpath:

 ```
-nf-test test tests/testcase_1/hello_1.nf --lib tests/mylibs
+nf-test test tests/testcase_1/hello_1.nf.test --lib tests/mylibs
 ```

 If multiple folders are used, the they need to be separate with a colon (like in Java or Groovy).